Capitán Trueno: Publication history

 The comic was first published in 1956.
 Portions of the comic books have also been published in several Latin American countries, Italy (as "Capitan Tuono"), Greece (having its own title "ΤΡΟΥΕΝΟ", by Nikolaos Deligiorgis editions), Portugal and France.
 The series suffered some limited censorship during the dictatorship.
 Censors were concerned, for example, that Capitán Trueno and Sigrid were traveling around the world unburdened by matrimonial ties (vínculos matrimoniales).

 Characters and story

 El Capitán Trueno is a 12th-century knight-errant, assisted by his faithful companions the cunning adolescent Crispín and the huge gourmand Goliath.
 His eternal dame is Sigrid of Thule, an energetic Viking princess who takes part in many of the adventures of the trio.
 In successive books, Capitán Trueno and his friends travel the whole world, while enforcing justice and freedom against bullies and tyrants.
 They never use more violence than necessary.

 In other media

 Film

-The character appears in the 2011 film Capitán Trueno y el Santo Grial (aka Captain Thunder and The Holy Grail), directed by Antonio Hernández, with actor Sergio Peris-Mencheta in the lead role.
+The character appears in the 2011 film Capitán Trueno y el Santo Grial (a.k.a.
+Captain Thunder and The Holy Grail), directed by Antonio Hernández, with actor Sergio Peris-Mencheta in the lead role.